Centralized vs. Local Noise Reduction in Call Centers

 Local Noise Reduction

 A local noise reduction is a noise reduction application that works on a single call.
 It receives as input the audio stream from a single call and is not aware of all other calls that happen simultaneously in the call center.
-Such application has the capability to remove stationary and non-human sounds (e.g. car horn) but it is unable to remove the most disturbing noise in call centers: ambient human voices.
+Such application has the capability to remove stationary and non-human sounds (e.g. car horn) but it is unable to remove the most disturbing noise in call centers: loud ambient human voices.
 The reason is that a stand-alone application does not have the capability to identify where each human voice is coming from, does it belong to the primary agent or maybe to the agent sitting on the left?

 Centralized Noise Reduction

 A centralized noise reduction is a noise reduction application that simultaneously listens to all the calls in the call center.
-By listening to all the calls it has the capability to correlate between them and build a noise-map of the call center.
-Using the noise-map the noise-reduction application can identify the origin of each human voice and know if it belongs to the primary agent or maybe it belongs to the supervisor and should be cancelled.
+By listening to all the calls it has the capability to correlate between them and build a Noise Map of the call center.
+Using the Noise Map the noise-reduction application can identify the origin of each human voice and know if it belongs to the primary agent or maybe it belongs to the supervisor and should be cancelled.
 Needless to mention that a centralized noise reduction also has the basic capability to block non-human sounds like dog barking.

-These days of pandemic, many call centers are more flexible in the location of their workforce.
+During the days of the pandemic, many call centers are more flexible in the location of their workforce.
 Many call centers have 30-70% of their agents work from the office while the others work from home.
 These numbers keep changing and it is clear that a good noise reduction software needs to be flexible enough to handle these constant changes.
 The Noise Firewall has an automatic capability to detect a change in the location of an agent and when an agent is located at-home to focus on removing domestic noises like dog’s baking.